-The program rests on a sound theoretical foundation, with emphasis on the design and application of quality business information systems and technology for information systems.
+The program rests on a sound theoretical foundation with emphasis on the design of business information systems in their application context, technology for information systems, and data- and process mining techniques for analyzing information systems.
 As a graduate of this program, the student will have developed a scientific attitude and a model-driven, engineering approach to the field.
 The student is trained in the use of formal models allowing for specification analysis.
 The area of expertise will be the development of business information systems from a business perspective.
-The student will be able to play a leading role in the development and application of business information systems in various sections of society (profit and non-profit).
+The student will be able to play a leading role in the analysis, development and application of business information systems in various sections of society (profit and non-profit).

 After taking some courses, you will probably have a more clear picture of the academic direction you want to pursue in your studies.
-If not, you may want to talk to several staff members or the study advisor.
+If not, you may want to talk to several staff members or the academic advisor.
 In the specialization for your subject, there are people that you may want to be involved with for your final master project (see Section 6.4).
 In order to compose a well-balanced program that provides adequate prerequisites for this project, it is advisable to first choose and consult a project supervisor in the specialization of your interest before choosing elective courses.
 As a rule of thumb, you should start your search for a supervisor and the construction of your individual program not later than at the end of your first year.